oracle/odpi/doc/src/private_structs/dpiObjectType.rst

     Specifies a pointer to the :ref:`dpiConn<dpiConn>` structure which was used to create this structure.

-.. member:: OCIType \*dpiObjectType.tdo
+.. member:: void \*dpiObjectType.tdo

     Specifies the OCI TDO (type descriptor) handle.

-.. member:: OCITypeCode dpiObjectType.typeCode
+.. member:: uint16_t dpiObjectType.typeCode

     Specifies the OCI type code.